 Do you jump to conclusions?
 Of all the high-risk moves we might make in life, conclusion-jumping is one of the riskiest.
 It lies at the root of all miscommunication, whether in our personal lives or work lives.

 While we might think we know exactly what another meant by what they said—do we?

-The easiest way to get more peace in day-to-day life while simultaneously improving communication is this: If someone says something that makes us feel defensive, startled, hurt, confused, extra-excited, unsure or even over-sure regarding any comment directed towards us, it is far safer to ask for clarification versus jumping to conclusions.
+The easiest way to get more peace in day-to-day life, while simultaneously improving communication, is this: If someone says something that makes us feel defensive, startled, hurt, confused, extra-excited or unsure regarding any comment directed toward us, it is far safer to ask for clarification versus jumping to conclusions.

-I always think of my mother saying I wore out the seat by the phone because some boy in HS said he’d call me & I sat waiting….
-She’d ask ‘when was he calling?’
-I’d say, ‘I don’t know, but he said he’d call!’
-Needless to say…plenty of those calls never came.
+I always think of my mother telling me I wore out the seat by the phone because some boy in high school said he’d call me and I would sit waiting.
+She’d ask, “When was he calling?”
+I’d reply, “I don’t know, but he said he’d call!”
+Needless to say, plenty of those calls never came.

-It’s simple: “Can you please explain what you meant by that?”
+It’s simple: “Can you please explain what you mean by that?”
 Asking the question that begs to be asked can solve a world of problems.

 I’m @DianGriesel a Perception Analyst aka @SilverDisobedience This is an excerpt from by book, The Silver Disobedience Playbook which you can buy on Amazon.
 I’m also a direct model with Wilhelmina New York which is why I’m the chick in most of these pictures. #SilverDisobedience